Skip to main content

 How Do Long-Term Effects Manifest?

 The long-term consequences of growth hormone peptide use are intrinsically linked to the biological effects of sustained GH and IGF-1 levels.
-While the initial benefits include improved and recovery, the endocrine system is a network of interconnected pathways.
+While the initial benefits include improved body composition and recovery, the endocrine system is a network of interconnected pathways.
 Modifying one part of the system will inevitably influence others.
 The most significant area of consideration is the interplay between the growth hormone axis and insulin signaling.

 Chronic elevation of growth hormone can induce a state of insulin resistance.
 This occurs because GH has counter-regulatory effects to insulin; for instance, it promotes the breakdown of fats (lipolysis), which increases free fatty acids in the blood and can impair glucose uptake in tissues.